ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 This paper introduces a package that provides interactive and programmatic access to the FishBase repository.
 This package allows one to interact with data on over 30,000 fish species in the rich statistical computing environment, `R`.
-The paper illustrates how this direct, scriptable interface to FishBase data enables better discovery and integration essential for large-scale comparative analyses.
+This direct, scriptable interface to FishBase data enables better discovery and integration essential for large-scale comparative analyses.
 The paper provides several examples to illustrate how the package works, and how it can be integrated into phylogenetics packages such as `ape` and `geiger`.

 ##### keywords